 Dan Hoedeman VP Engagement

-The first in a series that looks at the future of retail from the perspective of things marketers can do to make an impact in 2020.
+The second in a series that looks at the future of retail from the perspective of things marketers can do to make an impact in 2020.

 The coronavirus pandemic is putting marketers under more pressure than they have faced in their careers.
 The news and outlook changes by the day, but through it all people are deeply worried about their health and their job—if they haven’t already been impacted.
 It’s a fraught time.
 It is also a time for marketers to step up.

 There is opportunity for marketers to make a difference for their business at a time when every little win matters.
 Here are five key thoughts to consider.